Meltdown and Spectre Security Vulnerabilities — Deck Chairs on the Titanic

 really bad guys.)

-Titanic -- easy-to-exploit security vulnerabilities that have
+the Titanic — easy-to-exploit security vulnerabilities

 I'll outline the most successful, thus most used, hacking